1932 Maccabiah Games: Opening ceremony

-390 athletes from 27 countries participated in the first Maccabiah.
+The first Maccabiah was attended by 390 athletes from 27 countries.
 The municipality of Tel Aviv decorated the streets with greenery and flowers.
 The city was coated with blue and white banners of the Maccabiah.
 The parade started off with the participants at the Herzliya Gymnasium marching toward the stadium north of the city.
 At the stadium, they were greeted by the High Commissioner Sir Arthur Grenfell Wauchope, who approved the games.
 The parade was led by a convoy of horse riders, including Avraham Shapira.
 Among those riders was Tel Aviv's mayor, Meir Dizengoff, who rode on a distinct white horse.
 20,000 spectators were at the opening ceremony.
-The Maccabiah became known as the White Horse Olympics due to him.
+The Maccabiah later became known as the White Horse Olympics.

 Following the parade of nations, a large display of athletics took place with over 2,500 athletes taking part.
-120 white pigeons were released - each ten representing one of the Twelve Tribes of Israel.
+A release of 120 white pigeons was made to honor the Twelve Tribes of Israel.